GMBermeo/bermeo.dev/public/cv/GuilhermeBermeo-en.md

 Location: Brasilia, Federal District, Brazil

-## FRONT-END DEVELOPER / UX ANALYST
+## SENIOR FRONT-END DEVELOPER / UX ANALYST

 A versatile and detail-oriented professional, I bring passion and expertise in front-end development and user experience to fast-paced environments.
 With a background in Systems Analysis and Development, Graphic Design, Music, and experience in various industries, I excel in **cross-functional collaboration and adaptability**.
 Skilled in **JavaScript frameworks**, high-fidelity prototyping, and cutting-edge technologies like **React**, **TypeScript**, **Tailwind CSS**, and **Next**.
 Committed to continuous improvement and exploring new tech, I blend **creativity with problem-solving** skills to deliver exceptional results.
 Outside work, I enjoy board games and movies.